West Tamworth

 West Tamworth is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-In West Tamworth, as per the latest Census evaluation, 81.0% of dwellings were houses, with the remaining 19.0% comprising semi-detached homes, apartments, and other dwelling types.
-This compares to Non-Metro NSW's 82.6% houses and 17.4% other dwellings.
+In West Tamworth, as per the latest Census, 81.0% of dwellings were houses, with the remaining 19.0% being semi-detached, apartments, or other types.
+This is compared to Regional NSW's 82.6% houses and 17.4% other dwellings.
 Home ownership in West Tamworth stood at 27.8%, with mortgaged dwellings at 18.6% and rented ones at 53.5%.
-The median monthly mortgage repayment was $1,300, lower than Non-Metro NSW's average of $1,733.
-The median weekly rent in West Tamworth was $275, compared to Non-Metro NSW's $330.
-Nationally, West Tamworth's mortgage repayments were significantly lower at $1,300 versus the Australian average of $1,863, and rents were substantially below the national figure of $375.
+The median monthly mortgage repayment was $1,300, below Regional NSW's average of $1,733.
+The median weekly rent in West Tamworth was $275, compared to Regional NSW's $330.
+Nationally, West Tamworth's mortgage repayments were lower than the Australian average of $1,863, and rents were below the national figure of $375.

 Frequently Asked Questions - Housing